AshleyLTW/crime-map/README.md

 - ~~PyPDF2~~
 - ~~Tabula~~ (works well enough, will take some RegEx finangling, but is usable
 - Camelot (works very nicely, but completely omits time and address line other than first line) <- take that back.
 I think it works perfectly

+### Future todos:
+- Optimise the way that the pdfs are scraped to account for the weird case